 Temperance teaches us how to strike a balance.

-Streaking across both the landmasses and bodies of water of our home planet is Landsat, one of a series of Earth-observing satellites that provides us with invaluable information about our planet’s natural resources: forest abundance, water supplies, and agricultural fertility.
-In many cases, what Landsat is telling us are more stories of excess — too many resources are dwindling for the long-term sustainability of our systems.
+Streaking across both the landmasses and bodies of water of our home planet is Landsat, a series of Earth-observing satellites that provide us with invaluable information about our planet’s natural resources: forest abundance, water supplies, agricultural fertility, and more.
+In many cases, Landsat is telling us another story of excess.
+Too many resources are dwindling for the long-term sustainability of our systems.

-Landsat not only exemplifies temperance in its fifty-year history of gradual improvements and enhanced observations, it also calls for our societal need of temperance in our daily lives.
+Landsat not only exemplifies temperance in its fifty-year history of gradual improvements and enhanced observations, the spacecraft also calls for our societal need of temperance in our daily lives.

 Ironically, the idea for an Earth-observing satellite was conceived during NASA’s Moon-bound programs.
 As Mercury, Gemini, and Apollo missions captured photos of the Earth from space for the very first time, U.S. Geological Survey (USGS) director William Pecora realized the potential of a satellite that could regularly capture terrain data.

 The path from fruition to execution was a long one.
-Although weather satellites had been in operation since 1960, it wasn’t until 1965 that the idea behind Landsat began to take form.
-Due to budget concerns, as well as geopolitical concerns about photographing other countries from space, it wasn’t until July 23, 1972, that the first in the Landsat series — known then as Earth Resources Technology Satellite (ERTS) — launched onboard a Delta 900 rocket from Vandenberg Air Force Base, California.
+Although weather satellites have been in operation since 1960, Landsat didn’t take form until 1972 due to budget concerns and geopolitical concerns about photographing other countries from space.
+On July 23, 1972, the first in the Landsat series — known then as Earth Resources Technology Satellite (ERTS) — launched aboard a Delta 900 rocket from Vandenberg Air Force Base, California.

 To make its observations, ERTS used two instruments: a camera system and the Multispectral Scanner System, which used an oscillating mirror to sweep across four spectral bands.
 Each of these bands picked up a different wavelength of light, which could used be used for monitoring different things, such as aerosols or vegetation, as the satellite orbited the planet 14 times a day.